IP-CAM/Tshirtgang-Extension-for-Opencart-v.2.1.0.1/README.md

 ## Overview

-This Opencart plugin lets you retrieve your Tshirtgang products.
+This plugin lets you retrieve your Tshirtgang products and automatically sync orders to your account.

 ## Features
 - Automatically generate SEO friendly URL